John Burns, Program Director 785-670-2155 email@example.comEmail John Burns for more information

 The Athletic Training Program has ongoing professional accreditation through 2019-2020.

-The Application for Admission for 2014 is now currently available from the Program Director.
+The Application for Admission for 2015 will be available in January 2015 from the Program Director.
 Contact John Burns (firstname.lastname@example.org) with your current mailing address to request an application packet.
 Faxed or electronic applications are not accepted.Email John Burns for an application packet